-If you’d like to learn more about the House Swapping or Home Exchange, I invite you to read our article Affordable Travel for Retirees or buy this book through our Amazon affiliate link.
+If you’d like to learn more about House Swapping or Home Exchange, I invite you to read our article Affordable Travel for Retirees or buy this book through our Amazon affiliate link.
 You’ll get Amazon’s great prices without paying a penny more and we’ll get a few cents commission for which we are grateful.

 Book Description from Amazon: If you like to travel and you have more time than money, you definitely need to know about home exchange and how to do it.
 Let this book be your guide.

 Sam and Judy Robbins have been avid home exchangers for over 20 years and have completed more than 70 exchanges in many different parts of the world.